ajay-dhangar/algo/docs/algorithms/Sorting Algorithms/HeapSort.md

 ### Time Complexity:

 - **Best Case: O(n log n)**
-  Heap sort involves building the heap (O(n)) and extracting elements from it (O(n log n)), so even in the best case, it requires O(n log n) time.
+  Heap sort involves building the heap $(O(n))$ and extracting elements from it $(O(n log n))$, so even in the best case, it requires $O(n log n)$ time.

 - **Average Case: O(n log n)**
-  Heap sort's time complexity remains O(n log n) across average cases since the heap operations are logarithmic in nature.
+  Heap sort's time complexity remains $O(n log n)$ across average cases since the heap operations are logarithmic in nature.

 - **Worst Case: O(n log n)**
-  The worst case also results in O(n log n), as heapifying and extracting the largest elements are bound by logarithmic comparisons.
+  The worst case also results in $O(n log n)$, as heapifying and extracting the largest elements are bound by logarithmic comparisons.

 ### Space Complexity: